PavelBartenev/JavaInterpreter/README.md

 ~$ make
 ~$ ./JavaInterpreter {input_file}

-As input file you can use "test" file with an example of working programm.
+As input file you can use "test" file with an example of working program.